Sexual Harassment is unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: …

 (2) Creating an intimidating, hostile, or offensive work or educational environment.

-The conduct must be both objectively and subjectively perceived as offensive.
-That is, the reporting party must view the conduct as offensive, and a reasonable person with the same fundamental characteristics as the reporting party (e.g., actual or perceived sex, age, race, gender, sexual orientation, gender identity, or gender expression) must also view the conduct as offensive.
+In determining whether sexual harassment resulted in a sexually hostile environment, the University will consider the conduct from both an objective and subjective standpoint.
+That is, the Reporting Party must view the conduct as offensive, and a reasonable person with the same fundamental characteristics as the Reporting Party (e.g., actual or perceived sex, age, race, gender, sexual orientation, gender identity, or gender expression) must also view the conduct as offensive.

 The following are examples of behavior that may constitute hostile environment sexual harassment if unwelcome and persistent, pervasive, or severe: